 Welfare Committee reviews its provision of student pastoral support and welfare services annually to ensure that these are equally accessible to all members of the College community.
 Specific examples:

-- Several graduate students have taken up roles providing peer support; these roles are expected to assist ethnic minorities, among others.
-There is also a Male Welfare Officer and a Female Welfare Officer for graduate students; a Male Welfare Officer and a Female Welfare Officer for undergraduate students; a JCR Equality Committee comprising officers for: Faiths and Beliefs, International Students, LGBTQA, Gender, Disabilities, Social Backgrounds and BME; and an Equalities Representative and LGBTQ representative for graduate students. - 2.
-The University's Counselling service is free and available to all students. - 3.
-During exams, Jewish students have requested not to sit exams on a Saturday.
-They are now able to defer to a Sunday.
-Exams during Ramadan were scheduled to assist those fasting. - 4.
-A Gender Equality week was organised and run by undergraduate students in 2013; another was held in early 2014, a third in early 2015 and an Equality Week for students and other College members took place in early 2016 and in early 2017. - 5.
-The College flew the 'Rainbow Flag' at the request of undergraduate and graduate students in February 2012, 2013, 2014, 2015, 2016 and 2017. - 6.
-Accommodation request forms are issued to students to ask if they have any special needs or requests. - 7.
-Most special dietary requirements are accommodated. - 8.
-Formal student meals are offered with the choice of a no-alcohol table.
+- Several graduate students have roles providing peer support; these roles are intended to assist ethnic minorities, among others.
+There is also a Male Welfare Officer and a Female Welfare Officer for graduate students; a Male Welfare Officer and a Female Welfare Officer for undergraduate students; a JCR Equality Committee comprising officers for: Faiths and Beliefs, International Students, LGBTQA, Women, Trans, Disabilities, Social Backgrounds, Foundation Year and BME; and an Equalities Representative and an LGBTQIA+ representative for graduate students. - 2.
+The College has a Welfare Fellow and two Welfare co-ordinators, to improve the accessibility and effectiveness of the support offered. - 3.
+The University's Counselling service is free and available to all students. - 4.
+During exams, Jewish students are able to defer Saturday exams to a Sunday.
+Exams during Ramadan are scheduled to assist those fasting. - 5.
+The College hosted Grand Iftaars during Ramadan in 2017, 2018, 2019 and 2020 (virtually) to encourage discussion and awareness of different religions. - 6.
+The College hosted another formal event for the OU Jewish Society after they asked to return to the college in 2019 - 7.
+The College has a Study Skills Centre to help students who need assistance in this area. - 8.
+The annual Equality Week for students and other College members took place in early 2020. - 9.
+The College has raised the 'Rainbow Flag' at the request of undergraduate and graduate students annually in February since 2012. - 10.
+Accommodation request forms are issued to students to ask if they have any special needs or requests. - 11.
+Catering provide halal and vegan options for every meal and vegetarian Wednesdays have been introduced.
+Most other special dietary requirements are also accommodated.
+Formal student meals are offered with the choice of a no-alcohol table. - 12.
+LMH hosted a 2 day training session for college chefs to plan and deliver menus suitable for students from a range of countries and religious backgrounds in September 2019. - 13.
+A staff member has a new role as Disability Support and Undergraduate Student Co-ordinator to ensure that students have access to the appropriate academic support, especially those whose disabilities might require specific adjustments/arrangements.